tharangachaminda/lh_mmdd_derver/dev_log/00_main.md

 1. Write failing tests first
 2. Implement minimum code to pass
+3. Update unit tests accordingly
+4. If you feel it takes long time to fix a unit test implement that unit test from scratch
-3. Refactor while maintaining coverage
+5. Refactor while maintaining coverage
-4. Document decisions and next steps
+6. Document decisions and next steps